 People from which of the following Church traditions celebrate Advent?

-Not everyone in each tradition celebrates Advent, and the specific rituals and practices vary from community to community, but overall, people from each of these communities celebrate Advent.
+Not all people from Christian traditions celebrate Advent, and the specific rituals and practices vary from community to community.
+But people from each of these communities celebrate Advent.

 BibleProject designed Advent Reflections to inspire individuals, small groups, and families to celebrate the arrival of Jesus.
 This four-week plan incorporates animated videos, short summaries, and reflective questions to help you explore the biblical meaning of hope, peace, love, and joy.